Tyseer Aboulnasr: Early life and education

 Aboulnasr grew up in Egypt and attended a British Catholic seminary school as a young girl.
 Her mother was a teacher and school principal, and Aboulnasr describes her family as "liberal" in that she was permitted to pursue an education and career in engineering, rather than medicine, which was more highly regarded.

 Aboulnasr earned a bachelor's degree in electrical engineering from Cairo University in Cairo, Egypt, and earned a master's degree and Ph.D. in electrical engineering from Queen's University in Kingston, Ontario, Canada.

 Career

 In 1999, Aboulnasr was appointed Dean of Engineering at the University of Ottawa, the first woman in the school's history to hold that position.
 From 2008 to 2011, she was Dean of the Faculty of Applied Sciences at the University of British Columbia.
 She subsequently worked with Nile University for the development of Egypt.

 Awards and honors

 Aboulnasr was elected as a Fellow of the Engineering Institute of Canada and a Fellow of the Canadian Academy of Engineering in 2002 and 2003, respectively.
 She was named one of the 100 most influential women in British Columbia in 2010, and in 2012, she received the Queen's Elizabeth II Diamond Jubilee Medal.

 Personal

 Aboulnasr is active in Arab-Jewish dialogue groups, and she is a black belt in taekwondo and rides motorcycles.
-She is the mother of two children and began practicing taekwondo in her 40s.
+She is the mother of three children and began practicing taekwondo in her 40s.